jordiestevee/lsds-2025-33-t1-p101/projects/2-sparkrdd/README.md

   ![image](https://github.com/user-attachments/assets/49cc0232-c04b-4569-85b1-38b5d8d55098)

-  As we can see, there exist 2 spark workers in out local cluster
+  As we can see, there exist 2 spark workers in our local cluster

 - **[3 mark]** What is a lambda function in Python?
--

       A lambda function in Python is a small, anonymous function defined using the lambda keyword.
 It can take any number of arguments but can only have one expression.
 The result of the expression is automatically returned.

 - **[3 mark]** What do the RDD operations `map`, `filter`, `groupByKey` and `flatMap` do?

       1. map